Former 'Bachelor' star Colton Underwood: 'I'm gay'

 Underwood starred on season 23 of the popular dating show.
 He made headlines at the time for being open about remaining a virgin.
 The Indiana native was named after the Indianapolis Colts, and he went on to play for three NFL teams, including the San Diego Chargers, the Philadelphia Eagles, and the Oakland Raiders.

-He formely was in a high-profile relationship with olympic gymnast Aly Raisman.
+He formerly was in a high-profile relationship with Olympic gymnast Aly Raisman.
 During his time on the show he quickly fell in love with contestant Cassie Randolph and following the show's finale they dated until April 2020.
-Randolph filed a restraining around that time against Underwood but eventually she dropped it.
+Randolph filed a restraining order around that time against Underwood but eventually she dropped it.

 Underwood spoke about questioning his sexuality in his book, "The First Time: Finding Myself and Looking for Love on Reality TV."

-In it he said dating Rudolph helped him realize he was straight.
+In it he said dating Randolph helped him realize he was straight.

 "[The show taught me] that I'm straight and I'm very, very attracted to Cassie and women -- but it would have been OK if it would have been the other way too," Underwood told "Entertainment Tonight."
 "I think that's the biggest message I have for people."